sangohkim/ViT/README.md

 # ViT

 Implementation of ViT-S/8.
 This model is pretrained on Tiny ImageNet.
-Since Tiny ImageNet is small and this repository is for my personal study, I'll only conduct pretraining.
+Since Tiny ImageNet is small that it doesn't need finetuning and this repository is for my personal study, I'll only conduct pretraining with downsized hyperparameters and model.

 ## ViT-S/8 Model Configuration
 - Driven from [here](https://github.com/google-research/vision_transformer/blob/main/vit_jax/configs/models.py#L95)